 - You should be able to articulate the value and importance of their research to a lay audience, articulating the potential impact (within and beyond academia) and why you are the person to deliver this.

-As an organisation we are committed to the use of responsible metrics and our assessment of proposals ensures that the scientific/research content of a paper is much more important than the publication metrics or identity of the journal in which it was published.
+As an organisation we are committed to the use of responsible metrics and are a signatory of the San Francisco Declaration on Research Assessment (DORA).
+Our assessment of proposals ensures that the scientific/research content of a paper is much more important than the publication metrics or identity of the journal in which it was published.
 In assessing the proposal, we will consider the value and impact of all research outputs, in addition to research publications, and consider a broad range of impact measures including qualitative indicators of research impact, such as influence on policy and practice.

 Find out more about the experiences, expectations and quality of our current cohort by visiting the our fellows page.
 This provides blogs, Q&A and videos of what it’s like to be a fellow, what they hope to achieve, why they applied for the fellowship and what advice they’d give to someone starting out.

 Why is Nottingham the right place for you to do your research?

 We are committed to career development of early career researchers, and if you conduct your research at Nottingham we will work with you to develop a bespoke plan for your development, working with a designated mentor to ensure you integrate appropriately into the University Structure, allowing you take advantage of the following:

 - Our collaborative and interdisciplinary approach to research, making pro-active response to major research funding initiatives more efficient and easier to deliver